Government Accountability Project of Asheville

 This is not an argument that the project should be rejected.
 It is an argument that public investments should be accompanied by public accountability.
 If the proposed affordability mix is the best achievable outcome, residents deserve to understand why.
 If additional affordability is possible, residents deserve to know that as well.

-Things to do: Contact City Council and ask them to publicly explain what options were considered to serve households at lower income levels and why the proposed affordability mix represents the best use of public land and public housing dollars.
+Things to do: No action needed at this time.
+Last week, we encouraged you to contact City Council and ask them to publicly explain what options were considered to serve households at lower income levels and why the proposed affordability mix represents the best use of public land and public housing dollars.

 t